Amila-Rukshan/winzigc-compiler/DEVELOPER.md

 ### Lauch debugger in vscode

 Debugger configuration is set up in `.vscode/launch.json`.
 Just click the "(lldb) Launch Debug" option in the vscode Run and Debug view.
-This will compile the winzigc in with debug options and use the `./example-programs/winzig_zz` program in the arguments.
+This will compile the WinZigC in with debug options and use the `./example-programs/winzig_zz` program in the arguments.

 ### Run tests